Converg3nce/matic-docs/docs/validate/delegator-faq.md

 ### What is the Staking Dashboard URL?

-The staking dashboard URL is https://wallet.matic.network/staking.
+The staking dashboard URL is: https://wallet.matic.network/staking

 ### What is the Minimum stake amount?

 There is no minimum stake amount to delegate.
-However, you can always start with 1 Matic token
+However, you can always start with 1 Matic token.

 ### How many rewards will I get if I delegate?

-Please use the Staking Rewards Calculator to determine your estimates. https://wallet-v1.matic.network/rewards-calculator
+Please use the Staking Rewards Calculator to determine your estimates: https://wallet-v1.matic.network/rewards-calculator

 ### Why does my transaction take so long?

 All staking transactions of Matic happen on Ethereum for security reasons.

 The time taken to complete a transaction depends on the gas fees that you have allowed and also the network congestion of Ethereum mainnet at that point in time.
-You can always use the “Speed Up” option to increase the gas fees so that your transaction can be completed soon
+You can always use the “Speed Up” option to increase the gas fees so that your transaction can be completed soon.

 ### Which wallets are currently supported?

 Currently, only the Metamask extension on the desktop browser and Coinbase Wallet are supported.
-Additionally you can use WalletConnect and Walletlink from supported mobile wallets to interact with the Staking UI dashboard on desktop/laptop.
+Additionally, you can use WalletConnect and Walletlink from supported mobile wallets to interact with the Staking UI dashboard on desktop/laptop.
 We will be gradually adding support for other wallets soon.

 ### Are hardware wallets supported?

 Yes, hardware wallets are supported.
-You can use the "Connect Hardware Wallet" option on Metamask and connect your Hardware wallet and then continue the delegation process.
+You can use the "Connect Hardware Wallet" option on Metamask to connect your Hardware wallet and continue the delegation process.

 ### Why can’t I stake directly from Binance?